repole/drowsy/docs/quickstart.rst

             model_converter = CamelModelResourceConverter

-Here we're using a :class:`~drowsy.convert.CamelModelResourceConverter` to do a lot of work behind the scenes for us.
+Here we're using a :class:`~drowsy.convert.ModelResourceConverter` to do a lot of work behind the scenes for us.
 The job of the converter is to take fields from the specified ``model`` and turn them into fields for the schema.
+By default, fields are named by using the attr names of the SQLAlchemy model.

-In this case, using the :class:`~drowsy.convert.CamelModelResourceConverter` rather than the standard :class:`~drowsy.convert.ModelResourceConverter` will convert field names like ``album_id`` to ``albumId``, to make the serialized result conform to standard JSON best practices.
+If we were to use :class:`~drowsy.convert.CamelModelResourceConverter` rather than the default :class:`~drowsy.convert.ModelResourceConverter`, it would convert field names like ``album_id`` to ``albumId``, to make the serialized result conform to standard JSON best practices.

 There's a good chance you'll want to extend one of the included converters and create your own, as currently they include child resources by default